La Prevoyante Stakes: Third time the charm for Talk to Ya Later?

 Lire plus

-Par Aqueduct/Traduction Laurent Sauvé
+Par Gulfstream Park/Traduction Laurent Sauvé

 Lire plus